10 ITIL best practices to implement in 2025

 In problem management, it’s essential that IT teams conduct thorough root cause analysis (RCA) for every major incident or recurring issue.
 Techniques such as the ‘5 Whys’ or Fishbone diagrams can help in uncovering the underlying causes of problems.
 Once a root cause is identified, don’t forget to document the findings in your knowledge base, which will help with addressing similar issues in the future.

 Engaging in a proactive approach to problem management is another important practice.
 This involves analyzing historical incident data to identify trends and potential problem areas before they escalate.
-Regularly reviewing incident reports and KPIs can help in addressing underlying issues preemptively.
+Regularly reviewing incident reports and KPIs can also help in addressing underlying issues preemptively.

 Change management

 It’s vital that businesses establish a clear change management process that includes defining procedures for requesting, assessing, approving, and implementing adjustments.
-Verifying that all changes are submitted through a standardized request form and are assessed for their risk and benefits before approval helps in maintaining control and reducing potential disruptions.
+Verifying that all changes are submitted through a standardized request form and are evaluated for their risk and benefits before approval helps in maintaining control and reducing potential disruptions.

 Service level agreement management